 Examples of Previous Topics and Sessions:

-- A Conversation for Women in Entrepreneurship, with women who are leading the way
+Women who are leading the way in Entrepreneurship

-- Get Backed: Raising capital for your idea (with the authors of the bestselling Get Backed)
+Get Backed: Raising capital for your idea (led by authors of the bestselling book)

 Mentoring from leading practitioners